 Links to a selection of websites hosting digitised books, periodicals and newspapers, with a focus on those which have been most helpful to me in my Atcherley family history research (and an emphasis on sites with free content!).

 Google Books.
 (Free) Millions of books and periodicals.
-Options to narrow search by a range of publication dates etc. Sadly, Google has scaled back its digitisation efforts (see eogn.com).
-Also, an increasing number of out-of-copyright publications are only available in ‘snippet’ rather than full view.
-For now though, this is still the top site for me (and of course the main Google web search engine can also be used to find digitised publications on websites around the world).
+Options to narrow search by a range of publication dates etc. Sadly, Google scaled back its digitisation efforts a few years ago (see eogn.com).
+Also, an large number of out-of-copyright publications are only available in ‘snippet’ rather than full view (in return for payments from those publishing copies of them?).
+The main Google web search engine can of course also be used to find digitised publications on websites around the world.

 Internet Archive.
-(Free) Over 15 million books and periodicals, including parish register abstracts and other sources useful to genealogists and family / local historians.
+(Free) Millions of books and periodicals, including parish register abstracts and other sources useful to genealogists and family / local historians.
 If it’s out-of-copyright but ‘snippet view’ only at Google Books, try Internet Archive.
-Be sure to ‘search text contents’.
+Be sure to use the ‘search text contents’ option.
 I also use Google to search across the collection and track down what I’m looking for – see search results for Atcherley found in this way (they include the find above!).

 Hathi Trust.
 (Free) Millions of titles digitized from libraries around the world.
 Many publications of value for genealogy and family / local history are included.
-Not all items included are full access, with a disappointingly high number of out-of-copyright books from the UK being visible only to folks in the United States.
+Not all items included are full access, sadly a high number of out-of-copyright books from the UK are visible only to folks in the United States.

 MyHeritage Compilation of Published Sources.
 (Free) 84,206,892 pages from 447,870 sources, the publications included having been chosen for their interest to family historians.